 — Kyle Hamilton (@kham316) March 12, 2018

-Hamilton, a 6-foot-3, 188-pound prospect, has taken unofficial visits to Ohio State, Notre Dame, Georgia, Clemson and Duke in the last couple of weeks, and he visited Notre Dame, Alabama (no offer), and Vanderbilt in the fall.
+Hamilton, a 6-foot-3, 188-pound prospect, has taken unofficial visits to Ohio State, Notre Dame, Georgia, Clemson and Duke in the last couple of weeks, and he visited Notre Dame, Alabama (no offer) and Vanderbilt in the fall.

 “First off, it was a big offer.
 It’s a big school and a great football school, one of the most dominant programs in the country.
-I’ve been talking to Coach Alex Grinch.
-He’s the linebackers coach up there and we’ve been talking back and forth for a couple days now,” Hamilton told Land of 10 when he was offered.
+I’ve been talking to coach Alex Grinch.
+He’s the linebackers coach up there, and we’ve been talking back and forth for a couple days now,” Hamilton told Land of 10 when he was offered.
 “He contacted me once before he offered me and then called me the next day to offer.
 They’re recruiting me as a safety.”

 The Buckeyes also made a top list for another big, rangy prospect in the 2019 class: Louisville (Ky.)
 Christian Academy athlete/wide receiver Milton Wright.
 Wright is a 6-3, 190-pound play player, ranked as the No. 12 athlete and No. 135 prospect overall in the 247Sports composite rankings.
-He holds offers from Ohio State, Alabama, Georgia, Louisville, Kentucky, Miami (Fla.), Tennessee, Purdue, Oregon, Minnesota, Illinois and Pitt, according to both 247Sports and Rivals.
+He holds offers from Ohio State, Alabama, Georgia, Louisville, Kentucky, Miami, Tennessee, Purdue, Oregon, Minnesota, Illinois and Pitt, according to 247Sports and Rivals.

-The next local offer for the Buckeyes?
+Next local offer for Buckeyes?

 “Me and Ohio State, we’re tight.
 Me and the running backs coach [Tony Alford], his son goes to our rival school and we play them every year and he comes to all of the games,” Drennen said.
 “It’s kinda weird, just a little bit, it’s kind of weird.
-But yeah, we’re getting closer and he said he might pull the trigger here soon [on an offer].”
+But, yeah, we’re getting closer, and he said he might pull the trigger here soon [on an offer].”

 “That’d be crazy.
 It would make a lot of people proud — my family would be proud, I mean, I would be proud.
 It’s Ohio State.
 I grew up in Ohio.
-It’s one of my dream offers,” Drennen explained.
+It’s one of my dream offers,” Drennen said.
 “Their rival [is another dream offer].
 That Team Up North.”

-Ohio State has been watching Drennen closely, and it’s possible that had he not sustained an ankle injury that cost him most of his sophomore season that the Buckeyes could have offered already.
+Ohio State has been watching Drennen closely, and it is possible that had he not sustained an ankle injury that cost him most of his sophomore season that the Buckeyes could have offered already.
 Drennen said he feels that his scholarship list would have grown were it not for the injury.

-“I should have more [offers] than I have right now, but I got hurt a week before our first game and I had to sit like eight weeks, so I missed most of my season,” Drennen detailed.
+“I should have more [offers] than I have right now, but I got hurt a week before our first game and I had to sit like eight weeks, so I missed most of my season,” Drennen said.
 “I only played 2½ games.
 It was super tough.
 My sophomore year — since I started and played varsity my freshman year — was supposed to be my breakout year.
-We’ll see what comes up this year… At first, I was trying to push it because I wanted to play.
+We’ll see what comes up this year. … At first, I was trying to push it because I wanted to play.
 Right now, I’m 100 percent.
 I’m feeling fine.”

-“I want to go to Michigan for sure,” he said.
+“I want to go to Michigan, for sure,” he said.
 “I think I’m going March 14 or 16; I can’t remember the date.
 I’m also going to Louisville on March 14 or 16, one of those two dates for each of them.
 Other than that, I’m not really sure where I’m going right now.”

-At the moment, only two schools have managed to claim a spot at the top of Drennen’s list — and both have placed themselves there before even offering.
+Only two schools have managed to claim a spot at the top of Drennen’s list — and both have placed themselves there before even offering.

 Ohio State offers New Jersey standout

 “Luke called me immediately after he spoke with Coach [Greg] Schiano.
-He’s through the roof happy,” St. Joseph coach Augie Hoffman shared with Land of 10.
+He’s through the roof happy,” St. Joseph coach Augie Hoffmann shared with Land of 10.
 “He is definitely going to visit Ohio State.”